New Mexico Lobos men's basketball: Ritchie McKay (2002–2007)

 Bradley transfer Danny Granger became eligible during the 2003–04 season and led the team with 19.5 points a game.
 The young squad showed promising signs early but struggled in conference to finish 14–14.
 All returned for 2004–05, and Granger turned in a spectacular season, averaging 19 points and nine rebounds a game to gain All-American recognition.
 All five starters averaged in double figures, but the team had little depth and relied heavily on Granger.
-The Lobos were 10–1 when they lost to #5 Wake Forest, and 14–2 when Granger suffered an injury and missed three games, all losses.Media Guide 2013–14, p.140.
+The Lobos were 10–1 when they lost to #5 Wake Forest, and 14–2 when Granger suffered an injury and missed three games, all losses.
 They won 12 of 13 after Granger returned, however, winning the MWC tournament final over #15 Utah and receiving a 12-seed in the NCAA tournament.
 Facing #22 Villanova, the Lobos shot 18% in the first half, scoring just eleven points and trailing by as much as 24.
 They battled to within five points in the second half but could not overcome their poor start.
 Granger was selected by the Indiana Pacers with the 17th pick in the first round of the 2005 NBA draft and has placed among league leaders in scoring and been named an All-Star during his career.

 McKay continued to attract strong transfer players, but discipline issues persisted in 2005–06.
 Versatile senior guard Mark Walters led the team with 16 points a game, but after winning four straight to build a 16–9 record, they lost four of five to finish 17–13 and did not receive a post-season bid.
 Road struggles kept the team from gaining momentum, a chronic problem as the Lobos went 8–43 in away games under McKay.
 The 2006–07 team featured talented Kansas transfer J. R. Giddens, who led the team with 16 points a game, but discipline problems limited his playing time.
 The team began 9–2 with an upset over #8 Wichita State but wilted in league play, going 4–12 and finishing 15–17.
 Fan criticism had reached a crescendo and attendance at The Pit had been dropping significantly.
 First-year Athletic Director Paul Krebs announced before the end of the season that McKay would not return for the following season.